MapsPeople/docs/collections/_various/glossary.md

 Locations use the Icon from the Type they belong to, unless it is overwritten on the Location itself.

-Locations can have a Standard Icon or Advanced Icon.
-An Advanced Icon is larger than a Standard Icon and can be used to indicate that a particular Location is more prominent than the otherwise similar Locations.

 Icons can be uploaded in the CMS, or a set of standard icons from MapsIndoors can be used.